CLARIAH/virtuoso-quad-log/DEPLOY.md

 The first time the quad logger connects to the interactive interface of Virtuoso it will insert several stored procedures.
 These procedures all start with `vql_*`.
 It than starts to execute a dump.
-This will cause Virtuoso to set checkpoints, once at the start of the dump, once the dump has finished.
-After finishing the dump quad logger reports what it has done.
+This will cause Virtuoso to set checkpoints, once at the start of the dump, once at the end of the dump.
+After finishing the dump the quad logger reports what it has done.
 ```
 the_quad_logger_1       | Dump reported in '/datadir/rdfdump-0000000097'